Higher Education Emergency Relief Fund

 On April 21, 2020, the University signed and returned to ED the Certification and Agreement and the assurance that the University intends to use no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide emergency financial aid grants to students.

-In accordance with the Certification and Agreement, the University is eligible to receive up to $7,186,610 in HEERF Student Share Grant Funds.
-As of the reporting date the University has received $7,185,800 in HEERF Student Share Grant Funds.
+In accordance with the Certification and Agreement, the University is eligible to receive up to $34,575,144 in HEERF I, II and III Student Share Grant Funds.
+As of the reporting date the University has received $34,575,144 in HEERF Student Share Grant Funds.

-As of March 13, 2020, the University estimates that approximately 15,500 students, including students enrolled in associate’s, bachelor’s, graduate, and professional programs, may be eligible for the HEERF Student Share Grant Funds.
-This represents approximately 70% of the University’s total enrollment of approximately 22,000 students.
+As of the reporting date, the University estimated that approximately 18,500 students, including students enrolled in associate’s, bachelor’s, graduate, and professional programs, were eligible for the HEERF Student Share Grant Funds.
+This represents approximately 84% of the University’s total enrollment of approximately 22,000 students.

-As of the reporting date, 7,986 students have received HEERF Student Share Grants as follows:
+As of the reporting date, 7,987 students have received HEERF I, 7,738 students have received HEERF II, and 8,879 students have received HEERF III Student Share funds as follows:

-2. 4 students received and initial $500 disbursement but declined the additional $400 disbursement of HEERF Student Share Grant Funds.
+2. 4 students received an initial $500 disbursement but declined the additional $400 disbursement of HEERF Student Share Grant Funds.

 DePaul University referenced the Department of Education guidelines to determine which students would be eligible to receive HEERF Student Share Grants.
 Student eligibility was based on the following criteria: